 If there’s a fireworks display on a particular evening, try to stay as calm as possible.
 If you’re anxious, your horse will pick up on it.

 Keep your horse’s routine wherever possible, but if you know when fireworks are starting, try to stay with your horse and play music to soften the sound.
 If you share a yard with other owners, you can set up a rota to check on the horses during peak firework season.

 While you might assume your horse will be safer in their stable than out in a field, there’s no evidence either way.
 Some horses feel safer outside where they can see the fireworks with companions close by.
 Others prefer being in their stables.

 A horse can still get scared in a stable and injure themselves.
 In a field, they can build up more speed when frightened, and potentially catch themselves on a fence or strain a muscle.

 If you decide to turn your horse out, check your field is safe, secure and not close to where the display is happening.
 All it takes is one stray firework to prompt a horse to test boundaries.

 * According to a 2020 survey carried out by The Blue Cross in the run-up to New Year’s Eve

 Have you had a problem with fireworks?

+We are urging all equestrians to report all incidents involving fireworks, regardless of severity, to us.
 Reporting your incidents helps us to better understand the rate of equine-related incidents across the UK.